-Course Description (430 & 530): This course invites you on a transformative journey to develop the mindsets to become an ethical, agile leader of learning.
+Course Description (PFF 530 & TNDY 430): This course invites you on a transformative journey to develop the mindsets to become an ethical, agile leader of learning.
 We present teaching as a transdisciplinary and inclusive future-focused endeavor for positive learning and development in diverse settings, within and beyond the classroom.
 In doing so, we engage with the question of how we can effectively and ethically respond to increasingly complex global and institutional contexts in preparing learners holistically for their futures.
 Working collaboratively in multidisciplinary teams, we will use systems, complexity, and design thinking frameworks to explore student identities and diversity in our classrooms, the changing global paradigms that shift our teaching missions and methods, and what learning sciences and the ethics of education tell us about engagement and motivation.
-We will also draw from key frameworks such as Universal Design for Learning (UDL), Active Learning, and Good Work in this exploration.
-We will work reflexively using a Portfolio-based approach individually and in teams to explore and document our own assumptions, values, and beliefs about education and how these transform in the light of our discoveries about ethical, agile teaching.
+We will also draw from key frameworks such as Universal Design for Learning (UDL and Active Learning in this exploration.
+We will work reflexively using a Portfolio-based approach to explore and document our own assumptions, values, and beliefs about education and how these transform in the light of our discoveries about ethical, agile teaching.
 Our goal will be to co-create pedagogical principles that transcend disciplinary teaching and learning cultures toward agile, ethical leadership of learning in our diverse educational and work contexts.
-To earn the College Teaching Certificate, you also must complete the PFF 531 course, Pedagogy Practicum and Portfolio.
+To earn the College Teaching Certificate, you must also complete the PFF 531 course, Pedagogy Practicum and Portfolio.

 PFF 531: Teaching Practicum and Portfolio